krzemienski/awesome-from-stars/README.md

 * [samber/awesome-prometheus-alerts](https://github.com/samber/awesome-prometheus-alerts): 🚨 Collection of Prometheus alerting rules
 * [ai-boost/awesome-prompts](https://github.com/ai-boost/awesome-prompts): Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
 Prompt Engineering, prompt attack & prompt protect.
 Advanced Prompt Engineering papers.
 * [JetBrains/awesome-pycharm](https://github.com/JetBrains/awesome-pycharm): A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains
-* [vinta/awesome-python](https://github.com/vinta/awesome-python): An opinionated list of awesome Python frameworks, libraries, software and resources.
+* [vinta/awesome-python](https://github.com/vinta/awesome-python): An opinionated list of Python frameworks, libraries, tools, and resources.
 * [mahmoud/awesome-python-applications](https://github.com/mahmoud/awesome-python-applications): 💿 Free software that works great, and also happens to be open-source Python.
 * [bharathgs/Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list): A comprehensive list of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
 * [make-github-pseudonymous-again/awesome-qr-code](https://github.com/make-github-pseudonymous-again/awesome-qr-code): A curated list of awesome QR code libraries, software and resources